 When you choose MVP development, a great deal of manual work will be involved.
 There is an internet dress rental company called “Rent the Runway” which tried out its model offline before creating the core concept that would be used online.
 They did this by allowing students in college to try on their dresses.
 After that, the company asked these students if they would rent the dresses.
 Approximately 34% of the students chose to rent them.
 As a result, this validated the minimal viable product which Rent the Runway created.

 Airbnb tried out their idea in New York by going to the doors of their users, whether they were new or current users.
 Airbnb thought if they could visit them in-person, they could help improve their listings.
 When Instacart first began, it was a mere iOS mobile app which had a list of groceries that users could order from.
 No retailers or stores existed for it at this point.
 During the first 4 months, Instacart’s founders physically went to the supermarket called Safeway to fulfill users’ orders.
 There were not even employing drivers either.

 Effective App Monetization

-Once your minimal viable product has been successful, you can proceed to develop it more.
+Once your minimal viable product has been successful, you can proceed to develop it more, in other words making updates for your app.
 A lot of app startups will consider monetization models at this point.
-But don’t get too carried away with the idea of making money with your app because it will cloud your focus on growing the app during its early stages.
+But don’t get too carried away with the idea of making money with your app.
+Because it will cloud your focus on growing the app during its early stages.

 Just think what would have happened to Facebook if they started doing advertising in the beginning.
 Few people probably would have used their service if they had.
 Therefore, rather than focusing on making money in the beginning, Facebook gathered demographic information about their users and spent more money to create a strong platform.
 After this was all accomplished, they finally decided to start their advertising feature by showing highly-targeted advertisements.

-Ready to create mobile application that makes money?
-Contact us for free 60 minute Skype consult!
+Ready to create a mobile application that makes money?
+Contact us for free 60 minutes Skype consult!

 Check out our app development services